Interpolating Population Distributions using Public-use Data: An Application to Income Segregation using American Community Survey Data: INTRODUCTION

 The remainder of the paper is organized as follows.
-In Section~\ref{sec:acs.model} we describe the ACS as well as motivate and describe our two models -- a tract-level model and a nested model including PUMA-level observations, connecting them to PRLN.
-In Section~\ref{sec:sim} we compare our tract-level model to PRLN in a simulation study by repeatedly sampling from a fixed synthetic population and fitting both models to each sample.
-We then fit both of our models as well as PRLN to the ACS and PUMS data in Section~\ref{sec:results} and compare model-based estimates to held-out direct estimates of various features of the income distributions.
+In Section~\ref{sec:acs.model} we begin by describing the ACS and available estimates of features of the income distribution, then in Section~\ref{sec:PRLN} we describe PRLN, and use it to motivate L-PRLN in Section~\ref{sec:model}.
+In Section~\ref{sec:proof} we compare L-PRLN and PRLN in a pair of tests.
+First, in Section~\ref{sec:sim} we conduct a simulation study where we repeatedly sample from a fixed synthetic population and fit both models to each sample.
+Second, in Section~\ref{sec:acs.test} we fit both models to ACS data and compare model-based estimates to held-out direct estimates of various features of the income distributions.
+Next, in Section~\ref{sec:index}, we return to the income segregation index problem.
+Here we describe both indices, estimate both of them using ACS data, then use both in a partial reproduction of the analysis of \citet{reardon2011income} using more recent ACS data.
 Finally, in Section~\ref{sec:discuss}, we discuss our results and conclude.
 Supplementary material includes several appendices referenced in the paper.